octorber123/Front-End-Developement-Task/README.md

 - had to remove white background from image 2 so that i could blend it into slide 2 background colour

 ## Technologies:
-- Languages : HTML, CSS
+- Languages : HTML5, CSS3, Bootstrap5

 ## Struggles
 - I added a gradient to the background in slide 4 so that the image could blend into the background, but i coudlnt recreate the example.
 I also tried adding the gradient to the image, but with no luck :(